Re-entry to the United States

 Students with plans to return home for summer, spring or winter breaks, should check that their I-20 or DS-2019 has been properly endorsed for re-entry.
-Questions about the endorsement of these documents can be answered in the Global Engagement Center.
+Questions about the endorsement of these documents can be answered by International Student & Scholar Services.

 Traveling with the proper documents can help prevent delays when re-entering the United States.
 Consult the list below for a list of important documents.